Table of Contents

 For the reasons noted above, effective treatment for individuals with a dual diagnosis necessarily involves an integrated treatment plan.
 This means that both conditions—the mental disorder and the addiction—will be treated at the same time.

 If only one problem is treated at a time, it leaves the other problem in place.
-Since the two conditions aggravate each other, there is an elevated risk for continued imbalance that may severely impair recovery.
+Since the two conditions aggravate each other, there is an elevated risk for the continued imbalance that may severely impair recovery.
 For real, lasting improvement and healing to occur, both issues must be addressed together.

 Effective integrated treatment can involve inpatient or outpatient programs, depending on the nature and severity of the symptoms.
 Both types of programs typically include the following features: